jasonbot/weblog/content/xtestink.md

 +++
-title = "xteSTINK: A command-line utility for doing things to the XTEInk X4" date = 2026-06-20T00:00:00-08:00 tags = ["golang", "programming"] featured_image = ""
+title = "xteSTINK: A command-line utility for doing things to the Xteink X4" date = 2026-06-20T00:00:00-08:00 tags = ["golang", "programming"] featured_image = ""